chemaar/oslc/README.md

-oslc
+OSLC-Open Services for Lifecycle Collaboration
 ====

-Draft of implementations of the OSLC specification
+Draft implementations of the OSLC specifications